Gravitational wave birefringence in spatially curved teleparallel cosmology: Conclusion

 \section{Conclusion}

-We have calculated the equations of motion and dispersion relation for tensor perturbations, and hence the propagation of gravitational waves, on the most general homogeneous and isotropic background geometry in the 1-parameter New General Relativity class of teleparallel gravity theories.
+We have calculated the equations of motion and dispersion relation for tensor perturbations, and hence the propagation of gravitational waves, on the most general homogeneous and isotropic background geometry in the 1PNGR class of teleparallel gravity theories.
 We have found that for one of the two branches of cosmological backgrounds, known as the axial branch, which corresponds to a positive spatial curvature parameter of the FLRW metric, gravitational wave birefringence occurs, i.e., the two polarization states of tensor perturbations propagate at a different speed.

 For the other branch, known as the vector branch and representing negative spatial curvature, no gravitational birefringence occurs.
 Focusing on the axial branch, we have calculated the phase and group velocities for both polarizations, and derived two observable quantities from the difference between the two polarization states: the phase shift and the arrival time difference of a gravitational wave signal.
-We found that both observables have a distinct dependence on the spatial curvature parameter \(\Omega\) and the free parameter \(\zeta\) in the action, and that the time delay has an additional dependence on the wave number $k$.
+We found that both observables have a distinct dependence on a product between the spatial curvature parameter \(\Omega\), the Hubble parameter $H_0$ and the free parameter \(\zeta\) in the action, and that the time delay has an additional dependence on the wave number $k$.
 In principle they could be determined by measuring these observables.
+Further, different theories of gravity can be distinguished by studying the dependence of the birefringence effect on the wave number $k$, which turns out to follow a different power law, e.g., in non-commutative, Chern-Simons or other parity-violating gravity theories.